Log Management

 Click "Copy link to log line" and a link to this log line will automatically be copied to your clipboard.

-Only users within your AppSignal Organisation will be able to access the logs via this link
+Only users within your AppSignal Organization will be able to access the logs via this link

 What Happened Here

-Want to see a snapshot of your application's metric at the exact time the logline was made?
+Want to see a snapshot of your application's metric at the exact time the log line was written?
 Click "What Happened Here"

 Live Trail